-The first step in optimizing soil is getting as much texture as possible into the soil – a great soil texture is the result of soil particles of different sizes and forms.
-The soil particle size is all about balance.
-If all soil particles are large (sandy soil), water and nutrients would wash right through the soil, leaving little for the plants.
-Conversely, if all soil particles were small (clay soil), it would become condensed and would hold onto most nutrients and water but not allow room for air or microorganisms.
-Having soil particles of varying sizes mixed together allows the soil to function as it should.
+The first step in optimizing soil is getting as much texture as possible into the soil.
+A great soil texture results from soil particles of different sizes and forms.
+In terms of the size, if all soil particles were large, water and nutrients would wash right through the soil, leaving little for the plants.
+Conversely, if all soil particles were small, they would become condensed and hold onto most nutrients and water but not allow room for air or microorganisms.
+Having soil particles of varying sizes allows the soil to function as it should.

-The form of soil is equally important – a good soil is comprised of both minerals and organic matter.
-Minerals include sand, silt and clay, while organic matter is anything that was formerly living.
-Each of these provides different types and levels of nutrients, water-holding capacity, pores for air, and microbes for converting nutrients into a form that is usable by plants.
+Similarly, the form of soil is equally important.
+Balanced soil is comprised of both minerals and organic matter.
+Minerals include sand, silt, and clay, while organic matter is anything that was formerly living.
+These two main ingredients (along with the air, water, and microorganisms that are also present) provide different types and levels of nutrients, water-holding capacity, pores for air, and microbes for converting nutrients into a form that is usable by plants.

 How do you change your soil texture and form?
-While the techniques for amending soil can form an entire textbook, here are some key tips:
+While the techniques for amending soil can form an entire textbook, the key elements are:

-- Add organic matter – organic matter is the key to healthy soil as it usually comes in well-textured form and is full of nutrients and water-holding capacity.
-Add a few inches of compost to your soil each year, leave plant roots to rot in-ground where possible when harvesting, and plant cover crops whenever you are not using the soil for more than a couple of months.
+- Add lots of organic matter.
+Organic matter is the key to healthy soil as it usually comes in a well-textured form and is full of nutrients and water-holding capacity.
+Add several inches of compost to your soil each year, leave plant roots to rot in-ground when harvesting, and plant cover crops whenever you are not using the soil for more than a couple of months.

-- Crop rotation – vary crops each year by family, nutrient requirement, and root structure in order to vary what plants remove from the soil, leaving a well-balanced soil mix behind.
+- Use crop rotation practices.
+Vary crops each year by family, nutrient requirement, and root structure to vary what plants remove from the soil, leaving a well-balanced soil mix behind.

-- Finally, avoid tilling the soil unless you absolutely must – usually you will only need to till soil for the first 1-2 years after converting it to a garden; then regular use of the above principles (with help from earthworms, insects and plant roots) will take the place of tilling going forward.
+- Finally, avoid tilling the soil unless you absolutely must.
+Usually, you will only need to till soil for the first 1-2 years after converting it to a garden; then, the regular use of the above principles (along with help from earthworms, insects, and plant roots) will take the place of tilling going forward.